20000705/st-hello-world/Report.md

 ### What was done
 Real COVID-19 data from *Our World in Data* were used to create:
 1. A scatter plot of daily new cases for a single country
 2. A bar chart comparing total cases across three countries

 ### How it was done
 The dataset was loaded locally using pandas.
 Matplotlib was used to generate the plots, with appropriate titles, axis labels, and legends.
 Input validation ensures that exactly three countries are provided for comparison.

+### Results and Visuals
+The scatter plot shows the temporal evolution of daily new cases, clearly illustrating periods of rising and falling infection rates.
+The bar chart provides a direct comparison of total case counts across the selected countries, making relative differences immediately visible.
+Both figures include labeled axes and legends to ensure clarity and interpretability.

 ---